pmp-library/pmp-library/docs/tutorial.md

 pmp-library.
 Since working with polygon meshes is the focus of the library, this tutorial uses the pmp::SurfaceMesh class throughout the examples.
 However, the general concepts such as iterating through the entities of a data set naturally transfer to other representations as well.
+For a thorough introduction into goemetry and polygon mesh processing we refer to the book of Botsch et al.
+\cite botsch_2010_polygon.

 ## Introduction